 This was my Masters thesis, an argument against using traditional financial statements for predicting future revenue.
 If we drove cars like we use financial statements, we would drive down the road by looking out the back window.

 This article is a blend of my photography philosophy embedded with several quick tips on how to take better pictures.

 This is one of the first stories I wrote.
-I like the idea of the story and I keep thinking I should rewrite it to clean it up.
-It’s not well written but could be a series of short stories if I ever take the time to resurrect it.
+I like the idea of the story and I keep thinking I should rewrite it.
+It’s not well written but could be a series of short stories.
+Kids seem to like it.

 A Christmas story for my kids.
 It’s a decent story though, if you like cheesy feel-good stories that play on your emotions.